americanhandelsociety/americanhandelsociety-members/README.md

 1. Serve your localhost using [ngrok](https://ngrok.com/).
 2. Include the ngrok domain in `ALLOWED_HOSTS.append` in `settings.py`.
+3. Visit your local site using the ngrok domain with the `http` protocol.
-3. Move through the Join or Renewal flow as a user.
+4. Move through the Join or Renewal flow as a user.
 The site will redirect to a Paypal sandbox.
 Use these credentials to login:

 ```
 username: americanhandelsociety-buyer@gmail.com